-My research is supported by the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Sage Fellowship.
-In spring 2019 I was a Junior Visiting Fellow at the Graduate Institute of Geneva.
-I have presented at academic conferences including the International Studies Association, the Midwest Political Science Association, the University of Calgary Centre for Military and Strategic Studies, and the Conference of Defence Associations Institute.
-I graduated with a BA from the University of British Columbia and received my MA in political science from McGill University.
-During this time I was a graduate fellow at the Centre for International Peace and Security Studies and served as a teaching assistant for undergraduate courses on Canadian politics.
-Before beginning my PhD, I worked at the Institute for Research on Public Policy where I contributed to research on a wide range of policy issues including sick leave and disability benefits, international trade, income inequality, and federalism in Canada.
+I hold a PhD in Government from Cornell University, an MA in political science from McGill University, and a BA from the University of British Columbia.
+In 2020-21 I was a postdoctoral fellow at the Niehaus Center for Globalization and Governance at Princeton University.
+My doctoral research was supported by the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Sage Fellowship and during this time I was also a Junior Visiting Fellow at the Graduate Institute of Geneva.
+I have presented at major academic conferences including the International Studies Association, American Political Science Association, Midwest Political Science Association, and specialist conferences like the University of Calgary Centre for Military and Strategic Studies and the Conference of Defence Associations Institute.
+During my time at McGill I was a graduate fellow at the Centre for International Peace and Security Studies.
+I also worked at the Institute for Research on Public Policy where I contributed to research on a wide range of policy issues including sick leave and disability benefits, international trade policy, income inequality, and federalism in Canada.

 I can be contacted through email at dc824 [at] cornell.edu